solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 Glove vectors were obtained through a task that is different to color description grounding, which is basically training a language model, where we try to maximize the likelihood of a word given a defined context.
-In that sense, if we assume two yellow things, such as `banana` and `taxi`, their vectors in Glove will probably be quite distant, as those words do not co-occur so frequently.
+In that sense, if we assume two yellow entities, such as `banana` and `taxi`, their vectors in Glove will probably be quite distant, as those words do not co-occur so frequently.
 In Glove, the closest vectors to `banana` are probably are associated to other fruits, such as apple or orange, and the closest vectors to `taxi` will be probably